 “Hush.”
 She buried her face in her daughter’s hair. /You’re the center of everything.
 And I won’t let them touch you./~ Hope Ann

 As for her story, the family relationship was so raw and vivid.
 I could sense Senra’s deep love for her daughter, and my heart hurt at the thought of what she might be protecting her daughter from.
 I dearly, truly hope they are safe and happy in this quiet, harsh desert.
 Awesome story, Hope.

 This prompt actually inspired another short story I have yet to post.
-(I’m thinking about submitting it to contests; otherwise, I would post it ASAP.)
+(Edited to say that it is now posted here.)
 Though my mind interpreted the picture as a dragon skeleton, others saw it differently, and I love what they came up with!

 As always, the winners:

 Some say it means dire things for any who walk beneath its shadow.

 Some say that signs can be read in the cracks of its sun-brittled bones.